Ready for the House: Album information

 The album was not originally attributed to Jandek at all, but rather to "the Units."
 The name Jandek replaced that of the Units on all future releases after a San Francisco new wave group of the same name gave Corwood Industries a cease and desist order; all subsequent reissues of Ready for the House now bear the Jandek name.
 Both "The Units" and "Jandek" are widely assumed to be the work of a Houston resident named Sterling Richard Smith.
 The name Jandek, according to Smith in a 1985 interview with John Trubee, comes from a conversation Smith had with a man named Decker in the month of January.
 The combination of January and Decker forms Jan-deck.
 Smith said the reasoning behind this was to come up with a name that nobody would pick, to avoid future legal problems.
 It is not publicly known if Corwood is also a combination of names.
 In early letters, Smith refers to the Jandek records as 'units', so one could take the band name 'The Units' to basically mean 'The Albums', this would even fit in with Jandek's aesthetic, which is very bare bones and stripped down to nothing.

 Ready for the House was released with the catalog number #0739.
-It is unknown if there is any significance to this number, but all subsequent releases continue in order.
+There is no meaning behind the number, and all subsequent releases continue in order.

 The music on the album consists of Jandek's wavering voice and a guitar pick gently plucking very oddly tuned guitar strings.
 The guitar playing, which many refer to as "untuned" is in fact tuned to what the artist has referred to as a "black key sound."
 Eight of the nine tracks largely repeat the same slow, slightly bluesy tempo with similar vocal delivery.
 On the ending track, "European Jewel (Incomplete)," Jandek switches from the acoustic to a strummed electric guitar that approaches standard tuning and instead of picking the strings, Jandek barres the frets.
 In the middle of the line "just a shaking sha-" the song abruptly cuts off, leading one to think that the tape has run out or that an error has occurred with the reel to reel tape recorder, and the album unexpectedly ends.
 The song would be resumed on Chair Beside a Window, beginning with the last three lines of the "incomplete" version and then continuing with the missing lyrics.
 The Chair Beside a Window version features what appears to be a live band version with electric guitar, bass, and drums.
 It revisited three more times on the album The Rocks Crumble, and it is assumed that Smith is overdubbing himself that time around, having told Chusid that there were instances of this in his letter.
 There are many notable instances where Jandek albums abruptly end so one could assume this is a motif.